 By Vincent Kao, NEXT.0 Senior Creative Director

 The answer to my question came from an unlikely source, Mad Men.
-The advertising world has changed dramatically since the 1960s, but one thing remains the same, creatives still brainstorm using a whiteboard.
-Why were we coming up with ideas the same way we did 60 years ago?
-It was time for a change.
+The advertising world has changed dramatically since the 1960s, but one thing remains the same, creatives still rely on a whiteboard for brainstorming.
+Why are we coming up with ideas the same as we did 60 years ago?

 CD’s job: give inspiration, get ideas

-Recently, my team and I were brainstorming a new business pitch, and we hit a wall.
-We ran out of ideas, and the room turned painfully silent as everybody racked their brains trying to crack the brief.
-Luckily, now I have a simple trick up my sleeve to kickstart the creative process.
-I told my team to open up the Jamboard app on their devices, and write down three adjectives about the product in one minute.
-Everyone was working on the app on their own device, so no one would be influenced by another person’s thinking.
-It’s real-time team collaboration.
-Page after page of idea-starting adjectives popped up on the Jamboard within a minute.
-Real time collaboration got us out of our creative block and ideas started to flow again.
+I changed the way we brainstormed, as I told my team to open up the Jamboard app on their devices, and write down three adjectives about the product in 1 minute.
+Everyone was working through the app on their own device, so no one would be influenced by another person’s brainstorming.
+Page after page of idea-starting adjectives popped up on Jamboard within a minute.

-Some of the ideas needed clarification and refinement, so we used Jamboard’s visual collaboration tools to provide context for our thoughts.
-An idea might not click without a visual or mood board, so we ran a Google search through Jamboard, and dragged an image onto the brainstorm page.
-Anyone can add images from their devices through the Jamboard app, which makes brainstorming feel more like a team creative exercise.
+To visualize our brainstorming ideas and concept for better communication, we also ran image search and the Google Search feature through Jamboard, and dragged an image or other resources onto the Jam session.
+Anyone can add images and files from their own devices through the Jamboard app, which makes brainstorming more like a team creative exercise.
 We generate ideas faster when everyone is engaged and energetic.